rybafish/rybafish.github.io/faq.md

 ### Is it possible to enable auto-commit?
 At the moment - no. You need to do explicit "commit" if you need to persist your changes.
+Let me know if you need this auto-commit feature, it can be implemened short term (if eeded).

 ### What status bar indicator colors mean?
+There is a [separate page](/indicator) on that, but in a nutshell:
-* Gray: connected, waiting.
+* Light ray: connected, waiting.
+* Dark gray: disconnected.
 * Blue: synchronous call is running: usually connection or keep-alive execution.
-* Green: asynchronous call is running.
+* Bright green: asynchronous call is running.
 You can click on the indicator to see current runtime.
+* Light green: the console is in auto-refresh mode.
 * White: rendering the result.
-* Red: error or disconnected.
+* Red: error.